numberscope/frontscope/doc/user_guide.md

 ## Errors

 If Numberscope experiences an error, you might see an alert with the error message.
-If you see one, please email numberscope@colorado.edu with the error message.
+If you see one that does not resolve upon reloading the page and trying again, please email the address shown with the error message.